dudrin/visual-bookmarks-local/README.md

 - **Panel View**: Click the "⛶" button to open a larger management window
 - **Export/Import**: Backup your data using JSON export/import
 - **Theme Switching**: Choose between light, dark, or system theme
+- **Link Parent Nodes**: Create complex hierarchies where links can contain other bookmarks

 ## 🛠 Technical Stack